 The web is all about change, evolution, adaptiveness, learning, and growth, which are at odds with the concept of perfection.
 Browsers change, new technology emerges, and the screens that interpret our interactive brands are continuously evolving.
 So should websites.

-Solution: Instead of focusing on subjective notions of perfect, try to get the project team and stakeholders focused on measurable results and solving the user’s needs throughout the buyer’s journey.
+Solution: Instead of focusing on subjective notions of perfection, try to get the project team and stakeholders focused on measurable results and solving the user's needs throughout the buyer's journey.

 Many companies increase the scope of their website project after the project begins.
-The reasons for this increasing scope may be due to:
+The reasons for this increasing scope may be due to the following:

 These project expansions or misaligned expectations can cause websites to launch late or not at all.
 We have interviewed many companies that had web projects conclude without launching.

 Solution: Set expectations that work on the website will continue after the launch.
-Creating a phasing structure for the project and communicate with all stakeholders about having a multi-phase launch process.
-Prioritize what will launch in phase one, two, three, and so on.
+Create a phasing structure for the project and communicate with all stakeholders about having a multi-phase launch process.
+Prioritize what will launch in phases one, two, three, and so on.

 For many stakeholders and web project teams, feedback may come too late in the process and may come in a disorganized fashion.
-Unfiltered feedback will certainly wreak havoc on a website project: lengthening the timeline, cause coding errors, decreasing the quality of design, causing executive stakeholder frustration, and causing time-delays that reduce the benefits of a new website launch (the core reason for doing the project in the first place).
+Unfiltered feedback will certainly wreak havoc on a website project: lengthening the timeline, causing coding errors, decreasing the quality of design, causing executive stakeholder frustration, and causing time delays that reduce the benefits of a new website launch (the core reason for doing the project in the first place).

 Solution: Anoint a project decision maker as a filter for all feedback throughout the project.
 Limit all feedback after the design stage to critical only notes.
 Save feedback, ideas, and requests for post-launch initiatives.
 Create a backlog or wish list for the next phase of the website project, which will begin immediately after the launch of the new site.

-The final mistake many organizations make is failing to commit to support and ongoing improvements to their website.
-Once the website launches, the organization allows the site to languish again–often producing very little content and not focusing on optimization.
+The final mistake many organizations make is failing to commit to supporting and ongoing improvements to their website.
+Once the website launches, the organization allows the site to languish again--often producing very little content and not focusing on optimization.